Doubly-Robust Functional Average Treatment Effect Estimation: Introduction

 Despite the scientific relevance of this problem, the estimation of treatment effects in functional data settings has not received much attention.
 The primary challenge lies in handling the complexity of functional data, which requires specialized tools to account for the structure and dependencies across the continuous domain.
-Traditional scalar methods for estimating treatment effects cannot be applied directly, and current functional data techniques either are designed for settings without access to additional covariates \citep{cremona2018iwtomics} or model outcomes with non-robust tools such as function-on-scalar regression \citep{ecker2024causal}, which may perform poorly if the model is misspecified.
-A relevant exception, which was released in the final stages of preparation of this manuscript, is \citet{liu2024double} -- where the authors provide, under strong parametric assumptions, an estimator that can be robust to some forms of model misspecification.
+Traditional scalar methods for estimating treatment effects cannot be applied directly, and current functional data techniques either are designed for settings without access to additional covariates \citep{cremona2018iwtomics} or model outcomes with non-robust tools such as function-on-scalar regression \citep{ecker2024causal, ieva2025enhancing}, which may perform poorly if the model is misspecified.
+A relevant exception is \citet{liu2024double} -- where the authors provide, under strong parametric assumptions, an estimator that can be robust to some forms of model misspecification.

 In this paper, we introduce the Doubly-Robust Function-on-Scalar estimator (\DRFOS{}), a novel approach for estimating the Functional Average Treatment Effect (FATE) in settings with functional outcomes.
 Our proposed method draws from the concept of double robustness, a property in causal inference that provides consistent estimation even if only one of two models -- either the outcome model or the treatment assignment model -- is correctly specified.
 Double robustness has been widely used in scalar treatment effect estimation, particularly through methods such as Augmented Inverse Probability Weighting (AIPW) and Targeted Maximum Likelihood Estimation \citep{tsiatis2006semiparametric, van2006targeted}.
-The extension of double robustness to functional data requires a careful analysis of the underlying functional structure and the choice of estimation strategies that can handle high-dimensional functional representations. \DRFOS{} leverages recent advances in functional data analysis, combining ideas from functional central limit theorems \citep{dette2020functional} and simultaneous confidence bands \citep{pini2017interval, liebl2023fast} with doubly robust estimation techniques to provide a flexible, theoretically sound estimator for FATE.
+The extension of double robustness to functional data requires a careful analysis of the underlying functional structure and the choice of estimation strategies that can handle high-dimensional functional representations. \DRFOS{} leverages recent advances in functional data analysis, combining ideas from functional central limit theorems \citep{dette2020functional} and simultaneous confidence bands \citep{liebl2023fast, pini2017interval} with doubly-robust estimation techniques to provide a flexible, theoretically sound estimator for FATE.

 The contributions of this paper, building upon prior work in causal inference \citep{kennedy2019estimating, lin2023causal} and functional data analysis \citep{dette2020functional}, are threefold.
 First, we develop the \DRFOS{} estimator, which integrates information from both the outcome model and the treatment assignment model, and features double robustness properties to mitigate the risk of misspecification in either.
 Second, we rigorously analyze the asymptotic properties of the \DRFOS{} estimator, showing that it converges to a Gaussian process under weak regularity conditions.
 We also provide, under minimal assumptions, estimation procedures that facilitate the construction of confidence bands with simultaneous guarantees, thus enabling inference on the estimated functional treatment effects.
 Finally, as intermediate steps in our proofs, we establish novel results on the asymptotic distribution of the AIPW estimator for the average treatment effect (ATE) in the case of multivariate vector outcomes, and on asymptotic properties of the inverse probability weighting (IPW) estimator for functional outcomes.